• Facebook

 I like the vanilla and Baileys flavour combo in these cupcakes, but you can also give them a chocolate twist.
 Try adding cocoa powder - 1 ½ tablespoon to your cupcake batter and 1 tablespoon to your frosting.

-For extra chocolatey Baileys chocolate cupcakes, cut the middles out of your cupcakes with a knife or cupcake corer and fill them with chocolate ganache like the one used in this Bailey's chocolate cheesecake recipe.
+For extra chocolatey Baileys chocolate cupcakes, cut the middles out of your cupcakes with a knife or cupcake corer and fill them with this delicious Irish cream chocolate ganache.

 Toppings